Verizon and Redbox Develop New Video Service to Battle Netflix

 Netflix customers pay a flat fee for an unlimited amount of movies and television shows, which they receive by mail or by streaming over the Internet; Redbox, meanwhile, has unleashed an army of DVD vending machines on the supermarkets and big box stores of America, offering rentals on a pay-per-night basis.
 With its partnership with Verizon to bring content to the web, however, Redbox is entering Netflix's territory; the company's CEO Reed Hastings has reiterated many times that he believes streaming media, not the physical DVD, is the future of his company.
 Redbox and Verizon join Amazon, Hulu, Dish Network/Blockbuster, and the movie studios' Ultraviolet as upstart competitors looking to unseat Netflix in the streaming space.

 Redbox has kiosks at 29,000 locations nationwide, including grocery stores, convenience stores, drug stores, and at some Wal-Mart stores.
 "By offering instantly available online and mobile content with immediate access to physical media through rental kiosks, Verizon and Redbox will be uniquely positioned to deliver the best of both worlds—digital and physical—to consumers across the country," the companies said.
 Netflix is struggling after a shaky 2011, Verizon and Redbox will still have their work cut out for them.
 No mention of specific content was made, but Verizon said it will use its "industry-wide relationships with entertainment content providers" to ensure a good selection of movies online.

-Have a question for Pele?
-Ask or leave a comment below!
+Have a question for Pele or want to leave a comment?